 This in particular with the cost of construction, which reflects a growing problem in the Western world and is, likely, largely government caused, e.g. through (again) excessive regulation, distortions of incentives, sabotage of market mechanisms, and similar.

 I have repeatedly, strictly as a thought experiment, toyed with the idea of starting my own construction company, as there simply must be a better way to do things, e.g. by trying to deliver more value by more productive work than the typical German construction company does.
 (A pervasive other problem being a poor attitude, lack of professionalism, undue delays, and whatnot.
 For instance, near where I live, there is a regular apartment house that has been in renovation since before COVID—or, likely, several times the time it originally took to build the same house from the ground up.)
 However, I fear that any such attempt would ultimately fail exactly through the strong government and other interventionism that would hamper even those with a better attitude.
-Note e.g. the problems caused by various German quasi-guilds, their anti-competitive influence, and the additional barriers of entry that they bring.
+Note e.g. the problems caused by various German quasi-guilds, their anti-competitive influence, and the additional barriers to entry that they bring.

 Other deterrents against moving from thought experiment to practical experiment include that I would have great troubles finding enough capital for a serious attempt (note e.g. the high cost per year of even a single employee—to a considerable part because of the government) and the strong suspicion that I would run into similar problems of misestimation that Clarkson does, just in another field.
 Working around the capital issue by beginning as a small one-man business is certainly not an option for someone without the right background.